fdmanana/seatoncouch/README.md

 # seatoncouch

-A templating utility for populating a CouchDB instance with test data.
+A templating utility for populating a CouchDB instance with data.

 # template macros